tiagodusilva/SOPE-proj1/README.md

 This was the code produced for SOPE's first project, whose objective was to accurately replicate linux's `du` command, taking into account only the flags `-a`, `-b`, `-B`, `-L`, `-S` and `--max-depth=`, with the flag `-l` always active.

+## How to run

+From the project's root directory simply run `make` to create the executable `simpledu`.
+Simply call `simpledu` with your intended arguments and you're ready to go!
+To cleanup other files, you can also use `make clean` to delete the object files, or use `make remove` to also remove the executable.

 ## Features implemented

 All requested features were fully implemented.